jentery/engl425/index.md

 During our meeting, we'll talk about:

 1. How comics adapt other media and formats, and vice versa (novel-to-comic and comic-to-film, for instance).
 2. The "medium specificity" of comics, such as how they are drawn and rely on grids and "still" panels.
+What happens when comics are "remediated"?
+Or when they remediate other media?
 3. The intersections of adaptation with race and gender, including histories of stereotypes, racism, and heteropatriarchy in comics.
 We'll look at John Jennings's work here.
 4. What Victor LaValle's *Destroyer* is doing politically and aesthetically with adaptation and comics in the 21st century.
 (We'll touch on *Ms. Marvel*, too, if we have time.)
 5. The particulars of *Destroyer*'s relationship with *Frankenstein; or, The Modern Prometheus*.